Universal approximation of symmetric and anti-symmetric functions: Totally symmetric function, revisited

 This is of course a very pessimistic bound, and we will discuss on the practical implications for designing neural network architectures in Section~\ref{sec:practical}.
 We remark that one may expect that following the same tabulation strategy, we may also provide a quantitative bound for $\phi$ constructed by the homeomorphism mapping $E^{-1}$ as discussed in Section~\ref{sec:sym1}.
 However, the difference is that our bound only relies on the smoothness of the original function $f$ and hence the bound for $\delta$.
 On the other hand, the mapping $E^{-1}$ and hence $\phi$ can be arbitrarily pathological, and therefore it is not even clear how to obtain a double-exponential type of bound as discussed above.
-We also remark that if the indicator functions $\mathbbm{1}_{B^{Z;\delta}}(X)$ and $\mathbbm{1}_{\{\vx|\vx=\vz_{i}+\delta\vu, \vu\in[0,1]^d\}}(\vx)$ in the proof are replaced by proper smooth cutoff functions with respect to corresponding domains, the ansatz in Eq. \eqref{eqn:sym_approx_partition} can be continuous to accommodate the applications that requires continuity.
+We also remark that if the indicator functions $\mathbbm{1}_{B^{Z;\delta}}(X)$ and $\mathbbm{1}_{\{\vx|\vx=\vz_{i}+\delta\vu, \vu\in[0,1]^d\}}(\vx)$ in the proof are replaced by proper smooth cutoff functions with respect to corresponding domains, the ansatz in Eq. \eqref{eqn:sym_approx_partition} can be continuous to accommodate the applications that require continuity.
+For example, an interatomic potential energy should be continuous to guarantee the total energy is conserved during molecular dynamics simulations.